 You need to import the random module in your program, and you are ready to use this module.
 Use the following statement to import the random module in your code.

-Let see how to use random module now.
+Let see how to use a random module now.

 import random print("Printing random number using random.random()") print(random.random())